dpranke/pyjson5/README.md

       `--[no-]quote-keys`, and `--[no-]trailing-commas` flags to allow
       for more control over the output, in addition to the existing `--as-json` flag.
+    * The `json5.tool` command line tool no longer supports reading from multiple files, you can now only read from a single file or from standard input.
     * The implementation no longer relies on the standard `json` module for anything.
 The output should still match the json module (except as noted above) and discrepancies should be reported as bugs.